 Fiona Campbell, Consultant Paediatric Diabetologist, Chair of the National CYP Diabetes Network

-“Achieving quality care in the management of people with diabetes within the community setting is the principle aim of PCDS .
-We are absolutely delighted to support the QiC programme for Diabetes which highlights examples of good care and how collaboration between organisations and groups can work and be rewarded.”
+“Achieving quality care in the management of people with diabetes within the primary care and community settings is the one of the principle aims of the PCDO Society.
+We are absolutely delighted to support the QiC programme for Diabetes, which highlights examples of good care and how collaboration between organisations and groups can work and be rewarded.”

-Dr Clare Hambling, Chair, Primary Care Diabetes Society
+Professor Naresh Kanumilli, Chair, Primary Care Diabetes & Obesity Society

 Trend Diabetes